 In addition, Finning provides major financial support to students throughout the program.
-Each successful applicant will receive coveralls, books, apprenticeship exam fees, and personal protective equipment at no cost, and tools are provided, also at no cost.
+Each successful applicant will receive coveralls, books, apprenticeship exam fees, and personal protective equipment at no cost.
 Students must, however, provide their own CSA approved footwear.

 At the end of the program, employment is not guaranteed with Finning, but every effort will be made to accommodate successful students.

 - High School Diploma (GED or Certificate of Achievement will not be accepted as an equivalency)